caverac/event-framework/docs/building-the-framework-1.md

 A few things to note here

-- We use `dataclass` to define `Datum`, which makes it easy to create immutable data structures.
+- We use `dataclass` to define `Datum`, which makes it easy to create immutable data structures (via `frozen=True`).
 - We automatically generate a unique ID and timestamp for each datum instance, but allow them to be overridden if needed.
 - Although not necessarily obvious, we introduced `correlation_id` and `causation_id` to help with tracing the flow of data through the system.
+We will come back to this later.

 Now we want to create our model for an `ActualOccasion`, which will be the core processing unit that can prehend data and produce new data.